 My name is Mary Miner.
 I am a relationship coach, speaker and author.

-If you came to this website, you are probably wanting a better relationship with your significant other, loved one or co-worker.
 Below are three ways of handling a true life conflict.
 Please share with me in the comments below how you would handle this situation.

 Our outside water well stopped working.
 Before I left the house that evening, I asked my husband if he would hook up the hose in the house so I could water the wilting plants.
 It hadn’t rained for days.
 I love my garden and work very hard to make it nice.
 I came home from my event and the hose was not hooked up.
 My plants were dying.